7. Fertilization

 where:

-is the total amount of manure N applied (kg N) for crop c in region r before derogation/re-distribution.
+is the final application rate of manure N (kg N ha–1) in manure type m applied for crop c in region r.

-is the total amount of manure N applied (kg N) for crop c in region r after derogation/re-distribution.
+is the final amount of manure N (kg N) applied for crop c in region r.

 Equation 7.10